-A mixture of 50% antifreeze liquid and 50% water is used as coolant.
+A mixture of 50 % antifreeze and 50 % distilled water is used as the cooling liquid.
 How-ever, the antifreeze protection must be at least -25° C (-13° F).
 This mixture offers antifreeze protection but also good corrosion protection and should therefore not be replaced by pure water.